Are unoptimized, redundant, and cannibalized pages holding your website back?

 Put Keyword Mapping To Work For Your Site

-Keyword mapping gives you the power to apply your keyword research to your site without the need for complex and expensive audits.
+Keyword mapping gives you the power to apply your keyword analysis to your site without the need for complex and expensive audits.
 Creating a keyword map—using free tools like Google Sheets and Google searches—is a simple process that anyone can follow.

 Want to learn more about keyword research and mapping?
 The Affiliate Lab can keep you on the cutting edge of content strategy, content marketing, competitor research, and other skills you’ll need to understand as a website owner interested in monetization.